Braga City Hall: Exterior Features

-The building has two floors with 8 large windows each.
+The building has two floors with eight large windows each.
 The facade presents symmetry between the windows that make up the ground floor and the doors to the balconies on the first floor.

 In the central section there is a door-niche-pediment, flanked by strong pilasters, where the portal appears flanked by two large volutes.
+The doorway was modelled on chair leg designs.

 The pediment also highlights several cartouches and the main entrance, topped by an exquisitely carved niche, where the image of Nossa Senhora do Livramento is placed in an acroterium.
 This sculpture was found in the old Town Hall built next to the Cathedral, demolished in 1775, moving to the Cathedral, where it remained for several years, later occupying the place where it is currently located.